FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 Enjoy your next adventure through common sense and thoughtful preparation!

 Speaking of food, have you given any thought to how you would cook outdoors during a power outage or SHTF situation.
-For those on a budget – or for those looking for a lightweight stove that can easily fit in a pack, check out the Ultra light Backpacking Canister Rocket Camp Stove at Amazon.
+For those on a budget – or for those looking for a lightweight stove that can easily fit in a pack, check out the Ultra light Backpacking Canister Rocket Camp Stove.
 It only weighs 3.9 oz., including the pouch.
-Only $12.99 and works with both butane and propane canisters$13.

 If you have the budget, also consider a Volcano II Collapsible Stove.
 I have the wood and charcoal version but wish I had purchased the propane version which overall is less money than adding propane after the fact.